Getting Started On Research

 I'm a prospective Ph.D. student, what about me?

 I'm teaching faculty (not tenure-track), so I wouldn't be your primary advisor.
 But if we have common interests, I'd be happy to collaborate on a project if you enroll at UW.
-I regularly meet with students at visit days, feel .
+I often meet with prospective students at UW's visit days---if you're interested in that, please list me on faculty you'd like to meet with or send me an email directly.
 If you're interested in the intersection of CS theory and teaching, I'm happy to discuss that more as well!